 Tax deductions are vital in lowering families' taxable income while increasing refunds, but according to the Federal Reserve Bank of Chicago, millions of dollars in tax refunds go unclaimed.

-A lack of organization, missing or incorrectly filed forms, and a lack of understanding of the full scope of deductions are causing families to unintentionally miss out on potential savings.
-In this guide, we’ll explain why families are missing out on tax deductions.
-We’ll also explain how Trustworthy can help them stay organized and prepared for tax season.
+A lack of organization, missing or incorrectly filed forms, and a lack of understanding of the full scope of deductions are causing families to miss out on potential savings.
+In this guide, we’ll explain how Trustworthy can help families stay organized and prepared for tax season.

 Key Takeaways

-Failing to track expenses and keep receipts can result in lost tax deductions for home office expenses, medical costs, charitable donations, and state sales tax.
+Failing to track expenses and keep receipts can result in lost tax deductions for home office expenses, medical costs, charitable donations, state sales taxes, and more.

 Many taxpayers overlook key forms, leading to missed deductions.
 Creating a checklist and setting reminders can help avoid costly mistakes.